Geeksltd/MSharp.Docs/Tutorials/17/README.md

 ## Requirements

-In this tutorial, we are going to implement a website that lets users create categories and assign contacts to each category, by adding a new category that category must be dynamically added to the main menu and when users click on the category menu item they should see only related contacts.
+In this tutorial, we are going to implement a website that lets users to create categories and assign contacts to each category, by adding a new category that category must be dynamically added to the main menu and when users click on the category menu item they should see only related contacts.

 ### Categories